 Dangerous as in life-threatening?
 No, not at all.

 Dangerous as in you might become addicted to rowing?
 That one has a greater chance of being true! 🙂

 A home rowing machine is not dangerous other than you might experience some muscle fatigue.
 Allow yourself at least one full day of rest, ice areas that may be sore to prevent inflammation and swelling if you need to, and be sure that you are using the proper rowing technique.

 No, not usually.

-In fact, rowing helps to strengthen the muscles the support the knee, providing pain relief and better movement.
+In fact, rowing helps to strengthen the muscles the support the knee ( read more on muscles are used in rowing ), providing pain relief and better movement.